 Such is the Charter’s importance and the need to maintain stability that it may only be amended every two years and then only by the affirmative approval of each proposition offered at the polls.

-From time to time the City Council appoints a Charter Revision Review Commission and charges it with identifying potentially useful changes, vetting the resulting proposed changes with the public, and recommending to the council certain propositions to be placed on the ballot.
+From time to time the City Council appoints a Charter Review Commission and charges it with identifying potentially useful changes, betting the resulting proposed changes with the public, and recommending to the council certain propositions to be placed on the ballot.

 Propositions may also be put on the ballot via initiative petitions that contain a sufficient number of signatures of the city’s registered voters.

 The City Council may on its own authority place Charter amendments on the ballot, as it did in 2014 by offering an 8-2-1 alternative to the 10-1 council structure that got on the ballot through initiative.